-What is an infinitive verb?
-What is a base infinitive?
-What’s the difference between an infinitive verb and a base verb?
-When and how do you use infinitive verbs?
-These are all excellent questions, and you’ll find the answers to them if you read on.
+Do you know the difference between an infinitive verb and a base verb?
+Or, do you know when and how do you use infinitive verbs?
+These questions, and their answers are the key to understanding the uses of an infinitive verb.

 Basically, an infinitive verb is a verb with the word “to” in front of it.

 When you use an infinitive verb, the “to” is a part of the verb.
 It is not acting as a preposition in this case.
 And the verb is always just the verb.
 It’s not conjugated in anyway – no -ed, no -ing, no -s on the end.
 Sometimes you’ll see sentences like this:

 She went from kissing him to slapping him in no time.

 You see “to slapping,” and it’s easy to think that’s an infinitive verb, but it isn’t.
 It’s a preposition (to) and a gerund (slapping).
 You can tell it’s not an infinitive because of the -ing on the end of the verb.
 Infinitives never have an -ing ending.

 A lot of people think that the infinitive is the most basic form of a verb, but it isn’t.
 The most basic form is the base form.
 The base form is just the verb, without the “to.”
 Some people also call this a bare infinitive.

 There are several possible ways to use infinitive verbs.
 You can use them: